Medical alert systems have embraced the digital age.

 However, many medical alert system providers now offer lock boxes so responders can access the home via electronic code, which your system’s responders can share with your local emergency responders.

-Who Will Test Equipment?
+Who Will Test the Equipment?

 Some of the best medical alert systems test your equipment on a regular basis to make sure everything works properly.